ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <details>
 <summary>Windows</summary>

-1. Visit the Git windows installer download page [here](https://git-scm.com/download/win).
+1. Visit the Git Windows installer download page [here](https://git-scm.com/download/win).
 2. Download the standalone installer for the version of Windows you have (64-bit or 32-bit).
 > Note: If you are unsure which version of Windows you have, press the hotkey `Windows Key + I` to open up your system settings.
 Select the `System` setting and scroll to the bottom of the left panel until u see an `About` section.
 Click on it.
 Under `Device Specifications`, there will be a `System Type` label that says whether you have a 64-bit or 32-bit device.

 3. Open the installer.
 4. You do not need to change any installation settings for Git, so you can click `Continue` in the bottom right of the installer until you are prompted to install Git.
-5. Click install and wait for Git to finish installing.
+5. Click Install and wait for Git to finish installing.
 6. Once Git is finished installing, you can close out of the installer.

 </details>